Hamline University's History - from Red Wing to Saint Paul

 President Fayneese Miller joined Hamline in July 2015 and was officially installed as the university's 20th president in October of that year.
 At her historic installation ceremony, she was welcomed by local, state, and national politicians; esteemed members of the national higher education community; and the entire Hamline community.
 Minnesota Governor Mark Dayton declared “Hamline University President Dr. Fayneese Miller Day,” and Senator Amy Klobuchar remarked, "Dr. Miller’s deep dedication to giving Pipers everything they need to succeed in college, and even more importantly in life, is a great fit for this university.”
 In her installation address, "Preparing Leaders for Tomorrow," Dr. Miller outlined her emerging vision for Hamline.

 Dr. Miller brings 30 years of academic and higher education leadership experience to her role at Hamline and has big plans for capitalizing on the university's rich history, values, and vision while embracing new trends in higher education.
-You can hear some of her many media interviews about Hamline and higher education on the president's website.
+You can hear some of her many media interviews about Hamline and higher education on the president's office website.